Postgraduate Course: Medieval and Renaissance Italy: Texts, Objects and Practices (HIAR11058)

 Course Delivery Information

-1. Will have a thorough knowledge of the text(s) or artefact(s) chosen for study.
+- Develop a thorough knowledge of the historical text(s) or artefact(s) chosen for study from the Renaissance / Early Modern period.

-3. Will have received an introduction in core skills for Medieval and Renaissance research with respect to archives, manuscripts and palaeography.
+- Acquire an introduction in core skills for Medieval and Renaissance research with respect to archives, manuscripts, museums and palaeography.

-4. Will have developed a capacity to analyse the processes which underpinned the construction of particular texts.
+- Develop a capacity to analyse the historical processes that underpinned the construction of particular texts and objects from the period.

 |Course organiser||Dr Jill Burke